zaoxing/zaoxing.github.io/_teaching/2023-fall-cloud-network.md

 4. **Programming Assignments:** There will be (tentatively) two programming assignments during the class.
 These assignments assume basic computer systems knowledge and some familiarity with network programming.

 5. **Project:** This class has a final project:
-    a.
-Topic: Reproduce a paper discussed in class, or novel research with a system-building component.
+    * Topic: Reproduce a paper discussed in class, or novel research with a system-building component.
-    b.
-Can work alone, or in groups of two students.
-Must involve writing some code.
+    * Can work alone, or in groups of two students.
+Must involve writing some code or conducting some measurement studies.
-    c.
-Can overlap with other research projects, with permission.
+    * Can overlap with other research projects, with permission.

 Academic Conduct Statement